Using Clang Tools

 To run the Clang tools to analyze an open project:

 - Select Analyze > Clang-Tidy and Clazy.

-- In the Files to Analyze group, select the files to apply the checks to.
+- Select the files to apply the checks to.

 - Select Analyze to start the checks.